pixie-io/docs.px.dev/content/en/01-about-pixie/04-faq.md

 Retention time depends on the level of traffic in your cluster, but will generally be on the order of hours.
 Each data table in Pixie (e.g. `http_events`) has its own maximum size.
 These tables collect data until the maximum size is reached, and then begin dropping the oldest data.

 We recommend integrating with third-party observability tools (such as [New Relic’s integration](https://newrelic.com/platform/kubernetes-pixie)) to provide long-term retention.

+### How does Pixie secure its data?

+Pixie stores the telemetry data it collects in-memory on the nodes in your cluster.
+Data processing and script execution are also performed in the cluster.
+End-to-end encryption is offered for data in flight between in-cluster storage and presentation in the UI, CLI, and API.

+Pixie Cloud (self-hosted or Pixie Community Cloud) hosts the UI and stores limited metadata related to account (user, organization) and Kubernetes control data (cluster name, number of nodes, etc).
+All communication with Pixie Cloud is TLS encrypted.

+Pixie supports two modes for accessing data by the UI.
+In Passthrough Mode, data flows through Pixie's Cloud via a reverse proxy as encrypted traffic without any persistence.
+This convenience mode allows developers to access data without being in the same network as the cluster.
+In Data Isolation Mode, no data flows through Pixie Cloud, instead the browser directly proxies into Pixie's Vizier Module.
+For more info, see [Configuring Data Transfer Modes](/reference/admin/data-transfer-mode/).

 ### What data does Pixie collect?